Legislative Assistant: Krysta Niedernhofer 651-296-7173

 Rep. Kahn has been instrumental in obtaining funding for parks, trails, historic preservation, art-enhancement of State buildings, and the expansion of community and urban forests.
 She has served on many national committees, particularly in the field of Science and Public Policy.
 She has been elected a Fellow of the American Association for the Advancement of Science (AAAS) and served as the Chair of the AAAS Section on General Interest in Science and Engineering.

-Phyllis was born in Brooklyn, New York, and is married to Donald Kahn, a professor of mathematics at the University of Minnesota.
-They have two adult children and six grandchildren.
+Phyllis was born in Brooklyn, New York, and was married to Donald Kahn (now deceased), a former professor of mathematics at the University of Minnesota.
+Her immediate family are two adult children and six grandchildren.
 In her spare time she runs, bikes, plays ice hockey with a co-ed group and has won first prize at the State Fair for her “guiltless” cheesecake recipe and two second prizes for an "industrial strength" chocolate pie.